mabdullahns007/TradeMCP/README.md

 # 🚀 TradeMCP

-**AI-powered Tradingview Analyst** — connect Claude Desktop to TradingView via MCP for chart insights and much more.
+**AI-powered Tradingview Assistant** — connect Claude Desktop to TradingView via MCP for chart insights and much more.